microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md

 # Deploying Semantic Kernel to Azure in a web app service

+This document details how to deploy Semantic Kernel as a backend service that can be used by other applications or by a frontend such as the one for [Copilot Chat](../../webapp/README.md).

 ## Things to know
 - Access to Azure OpenAI is currently limited as we navigate high demand, upcoming product improvements, and Microsoft’s commitment to responsible AI.
   For more details and information on applying for access, go [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview?ocid=AID3051475#how-do-i-get-access-to-azure-openai).
-  For region availability of Azure OpenAI, see the [availability map](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=cognitive-services).
+  For regional availability of Azure OpenAI, see the [availability map](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=cognitive-services).

-- Due to the limited availability of Azure OpenAI, consider using the same Azure OpenAI instance for multiple deployments of the Semantic Kernel web api and CopilotChat:
+- Due to the limited availability of Azure OpenAI, consider using the same Azure OpenAI instance for multiple deployments of the Semantic Kernel web API and CopilotChat:
   - [Deploying with an existing Azure OpenAI account](#deploying-with-an-existing-azure-openai-account)
   - [Deploying with an existing OpenAI account](#deploying-with-an-existing-openai-account)